SacredData/hyperwav/README.md

 ## Background
 This library's intent is to enable real-time peer-to-peer recording, editing, and remixing of audio content without sacrificing fidelity, privacy, nor speed.

+The WAV audio can be sourced from any valid instance of [`random-access-storage`][ras] and can be therefore stored in memory as a buffer, on S3 as a remote cloud URI, or as a file on the local file system.
+This means it is functional on local offline-first client applications, server-side applications, and web apps all from one codebase.
 ## Getting Started
 > TBD
 ### Installation